 2025 — Polycultures

 Polycultures is an investigation into the potential future of agricultural practices when viewed through the lens of more-than-human design.
 It speculates on future agricultural systems by combining agro-ecological practices such as agroforestry and permaculture with robotics and closed-loop nutrient cycles.
-Developed with the Futures and Innovation Group at Fraunhofer ISI, the project was commissioned by the Grassi Museum für Angewandte Kunst.
+Developed with the Futures and Innovation team at Fraunhofer ISI, the project was commissioned by the Grassi Museum für Angewandte Kunst.

 The work proposes a post-anthropocentric reimagining of cultivation: a self-governing forest garden that produces food for human communities according to principles of ecological intelligence, such as forest succession and permaculture diversity, ensuring the long-term stability of the system.
 An intelligent technical layer augments the forest garden, with devices that enable minimal interaction with the ecosystem.
 These robotic agents are recontextualised from existing research in biomimetics and reimagined as agricultural actors.
 Rather than supporting conventional farming, they are deployed to enable alternative and sustainable forms of food cultivation.